Understanding car safety, and properly installing car seats, can help you avoid injuries sand save lives

-Corri Miller-Hobbs, program coordinator for Safe Kids Virginia at CHoR, answered questions about car seats – the different types, how to choose, and how to keep kids of all ages safe while riding in the car in recognition of National Child Passenger Safety Week.
+Corri Miller-Hobbs, program coordinator for Safe Kids Virginia at CHoR, answered our top questions about car seats – the different types, how to choose and how to keep kids of all ages safe while riding in the car in recognition of National Child Passenger Safety Week.

 What are the different types of car seats and difference between them?